Jerusalem cricket: Classification

 Nineteen species are recognized as valid in the genus Stenopelmatus, as presently delimited (with 13 more of uncertain status and potentially not valid), though the genus was formerly much larger, including most of the species now placed in the genus Ammopelmatus, which contains 20 additional species.
 The family Stenopelmatidae and subfamily Stenopelmatinae contain several Old World genera, but only the genera in the tribe Stenopelmatini (all New World) are referred to as Jerusalem crickets.
-Other families in the same superfamily (Stenopelmatoidea) in Australia and New Zealand include the wētā and king crickets.
+Other families in the same superfamily (Stenopelmatoidea) in Australia and New Zealand include the weta and king crickets.
 They are similar to stenopelmatines in many respects.

 Communication

 The Jerusalem cricket's song features a characteristic drumming sound.